chrisfaria/xamarin-rest-template/README.md

 ##### Constants
 Classes containing application settings that remain constant for the build

+##### Contracts
+Interfaces to be used by the different services that can be injected into the application

 ##### Controls
 Here we'll create custom renderer.
 For example we'll have a bindable property to turn a regular text entry box into one with rounded corners.
 This also requires the actual renderer to be defined in the Android and iOS project (see the Renderers folder)

+##### Converters
+This area contains classes that convert data from one format to another.
+For example add a dollar sign in front of monetary values or get the event associated with a menu item tap

+##### Enumerations
+Groups categories of items to be used in the code

+##### Exceptions
+The execptions used by the API call

+##### Exceptions

+##### Models
+Common objects used throughout the application

+##### Repository
+The logic used to make HTTPClient web calls to an API

+##### Services
+The business logic behind the code that can be injected in.
+This has been seperated into 2 folders:

+Data - for access to the different types of data the application uses
+* authentication - handles authenication requests
+* itemData - application data
+* base - handles cached data

+General - for basic services that wouldn't be app specific
+* Navigation - navigate pages
+* Connection - checks for internet connectivity
+* Dialog - pop up boxes
+* Settings - user settings

+##### Templates
+Comment reusable front end XAML templates

+##### Utility
+Classes to assist with common useful work:
+* AppSettings.cs - adds support for application settings via Xam.Plugins.Settings
+* ViewModelLocator.cs - Interacts with the underlying platform by programactially allowing the XAML to be mapped to a class in the ViewModels folder instead of the code behind

+##### View Models
+an abstraction of the view exposing public properties and commands.
+This is connected with the Utility/ViewModelLocator.cs

+##### Views
+The XAML structure, layout, and appearance of what a user sees on the screen